GirlTrek Multi-City Walkability Assessments (2017)

 - 9 leaders from 8 cities trained in the Our Voice Discovery Tool app (Pilot Cities: Baltimore, Detroit, Denver, New Orleans, Houston, Philadelphia, St.Paul, Ferguson)

 - 9 leaders rallied and trained 57 community representatives on Our Voice Discovery Tool app (including council representatives, county commissioners, walk/bike community leaders, transportation managers, pastor/church members, neighborhood associate members, teachers/administrators, police commanders, and of course GirlTrek team members!)

-- 11 walkability audits completed in during the 2017 walking season using the Our Voice Discovery Tool App
+- 11 walkability audits completed during the 2017 walking season using the Our Voice Discovery Tool App

 - 230 photos were analyzed to assess neighborhood features that increase walkability such as sidewalk connectivity, access to healthy foods and drinking water, and crosswalk signal